 By following the rules you’ve set, it’s possible to go your entire life without experiencing problems with alcohol.

-You probably don’t intent to develop an alcohol dependency, but it can be easier to slip into than you may think.
+You probably don’t intend to develop an alcohol dependency, but it can be easier to slip into than you may think.
 If you make a regular habit of drinking in social settings, your priorities and reasons for drinking may change.
 There are a few risk factors for social drinking turning into problem drinking:

 - A family history of alcoholism – This may have to do with It may also be because problem drinking was modeled for you as a normal activity when you were growing up.
 A combination of these factors gives you a much higher risk of developing a drinking problem.